chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 the following program locations:

--  In an assignment, the expression on the right-hand side of the assignment is converted to the type of the expresssion on the left-hand side of the assignment.
+-  In an assignment, the expression on the right-hand side of the assignment is converted to the type of the expression on the left-hand side of the assignment.

 -  In a variable or field declaration that is not a ref variable,